giniedp/fancygrid/README.md

       # ...
       g.find do |query|
         # eager loading of the association
+        query.select :contact_id
         query.includes :contact
       end
     end
   end
 ```
+Mention that in the query block the contact_id is selected.
+This is required, since fancygrid
+tries to use optimized sql queries by default.
+Therefore it will select only those attributes
+that have been used during the fancygrid setup.
+If the contact_id is missing, it will not be
+possible to include the contact association.

 If your association name is different from the models name, pass the model
 class as option.